 A committee from the General Court of this province called on me the other day, informing me that they were in great want of ordnance for the defence of the colony; that, if what belonged to them, now in use here, was kept for the continent, they will be under the necessity of providing themselves with other; of course, what is kept must be paid for.
-There are many of the cannon of very little use; such of them as are good, I cannot at present part with; perhaps when I receive the supply from New York and Canada, it may be in my power establishment and to pay one month's pay advance to the new established regiments, with the other necessary contingent and incidental charges.
+There are many of the cannon of very little use; such of them as are good, I cannot at present part with; perhaps when I receive the supply from New York and Canada, it may be in my power to spare them.
+Mr. Wadsworth has sent in his report respecting Cape Cod harbor, a copy of which you will receive herewith.
+Also a letter from a Mr. Jacob Bayley, put into my hands by Colonel Little.
+It contains some things that may not be unworthy the consideration of Congress.